Arctic Haven: Autumn Arctic - Caribou, Wolves & Northern Lights 6 Nights

 On your final day we will take a short boat ride up the Kazan River.
 Here, the tundra turns to forest and birch, black spruce and tamarack trees dominate the landscape.
 Moose have been spotted in this marshy forested area, along with tundra swans.
 A hiking option is available for those who would like to stretch their legs before the afternoon flight home while others might opt to enjoy the peaceful stroll along the Kazan river or fish for grayling.

 Heli-Safari/Heli Hiking - Added Flight Time

-View the 300,000+ strong Qamanirjuaq caribou’s migration and the Barren Lands from above - it’s a 1.5 hour once in a lifetime experience.
+View the Qamanirjuaq caribou’s migration and the Barren Lands from above - a once in a lifetime experience.
 Get into the helicopter and take in the vibrant and transforming Spring or Fall landscapes.
 The colours of Fall are magnificent bursts of rich reds, purples and oranges in the sandy eskers and marshy tundra.
 Different spots will offer opportunities to land and hike for a closer experience with the animals (caribou, grizzly bears, wolves and muskox) and environment.
 This is also a fantastic way to reach the most remote fishing spots such has the North Kazan River which offers world-class fly fishing opportunities.

 PRICE: $1,200 person/per day (note: this is additional to the already included heli-assisted adventures)